The LCLStream Ecosystem for Multi-Institutional Dataset Exploration: Introduction

 \subsection{Data Streaming Framework}

-Experimental data at LCLS is accessed using the psana1 and psana2 libraries (for LCLS and LCLS-II respectively) \cite{damiani_linac_2016,thayer_massive_2024}.
-These libraries read and assemble events from a running or archived experiment in a highly parallelized fashion.
-These libraries are scalable, performant and flexible, but must be used on site for administrative and technical reasons.
+Experimental data at the Linac Coherent Light Sources (LCLS) is accessed using the psana1 and psana2 libraries (for LCLS and LCLS-II respectively).\cite{damiani_linac_2016,thayer_massive_2024} These libraries read and assemble events from a running or archived experiment.
+These libraries are flexible, performant, and scalable across nodes using MPI, but must be used on site for administrative and technical reasons.
 The services that provide data access run user code and access databases (containing information needed to pre-process events).
 These actions can only be performed by authenticated users from within the LCLS facility.

 The streaming framework described in this work opens up these data by providing local and remote distributed access to the psana1 and psana2 data outputs.
 Preliminary timing results show data arrival at an HPC job running on Oak Ridge's National Center for Computational Sciences just seconds after collection at SLAC's detectors in Menlo Park.
 The net result is increased data availability for the growing community of experts whose work focuses on experimental steering, time-sensitive processing, and online analysis.\cite{rakitin_introduction_2020,brim_microservices_2024,mariani_it_2016}